optimibi/docs/docs/documentation/Analysis/20 Filter Components.md

 ---
 # Filter Components

-Datafor offers a variety of filter components to help users analyze data more flexibly.
+Optimibi offers a variety of filter components to help users analyze data more flexibly.

 **Filter components include:**